dolphindb/Tutorials_EN/python_api.md

 * **throttle**: a numeric scalar greater than 0 indicating the waiting time (in seconds) before the server processes the incoming data if the number of data written from the client does not reach *batchSize*.
 * **threadCount**: an integer indicating the number of working threads to be created.
 The default value is 1, indicating single-threaded process.
 It must be 1 for a dimension table.
 * **partitionCol**: a STRING indicating the partitioning column.
 It is None by default, and only works when *threadCount* is greater than 1.
 For a partitioned table, it must be the partitioning column; for a stream table, it must be a column name; for a dimension table, the parameter does not work.
 * **compressMethods** a list of the compression methods used for each column.
 If unspecified, the columns are not compressed.
-The methods include:
+The compression methods include:
-    * "LZ4": LZ4 compression method
+    * "LZ4": LZ4 algorithm
-    * "DELTA": DELTAOFDELTA compression method
+    * "DELTA": Delta-of-delta encoding